-Deleted: kth
+Deleted: 2

-We next utilized the extremity based prediction in the 2nd step of the individual characterization framework (Fig 2) and evaluated the fraction of characterizable individuals in the GEUVADIS dataset.
-We utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
+utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
 In step 3 the individual is assigned as the individual whose genotype matches closest to the predicted genotypes.
 Fig XX shows the fraction of vulnerable individuals.
 More than 95% of the individuals are vulnerable for most of the parameter selections.
 In addition, when the gender and/or population information is present as auxiliary information (red and green plots), the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
-These results suggest that linking attack with extremity based genotype prediction, although technically simple, can be extremely effective in characterizing individuals.
+These results show that linking attack with extremity based genotype prediction, although technically simple, can be extremely effective in characterizing individuals.